Daniel Shersty: The murders

 Shersty and Newborn were shot to death in a remote desert location outside of Las Vegas, at Powerline Road and Centennial Parkway.
-They had been lured under pretense of a party and dates by the murderer John Butler's fiancée, Melissa Hack, and another unidentified woman on the night of July 3, 1998.
+They had been lured under pretense of a party and dates by the murderer John Butler's fiancée, Melissa Hack, and another woman, Mandie Abels, on the night of July 3, 1998.
 The women met Lin Newborn while having a piercing at Tribal Body Piercing, where Newborn worked and where Shersty had been visiting him.
 After the men accepted the invitation, the women mentioned that the route to the party was difficult and suggested they meet near an exit of US Highway 95 so the two men could follow them.
 The ambush came after midnight; Nazis said on their websites that it was right for a race traitor to die on Independence Day.
 From the footprints, police believe Lin was grabbed first.
 Dan threw himself forward to protect his friend.
 He died as the killers dragged Lin away.

 On the morning of July 4, a group of people on recreational ATV rides through the desert spotted a body.
 Police responded to a call about bodies that had been spotted in the desert, and found Shersty’s remains.
 He had been badly beaten but the cause of death was a gunshot wound to the side and face.
 On July 6, 1998, police found Newborn's body about 150 yards from where Shersty had been found.
 He had been shot repeatedly.
 Ten days after his body was discovered police recovered a .32 caliber handgun from murder suspect John “Polar Bear” Butler that was determined to be the one used to kill Shersty, but the gun was not tied to Newborn's murder.
 While several suspects, including Butler's fiancée Melissa Hack and her brother Ross, were pursued by police and prosecutors, only Butler has ever been convicted of Shersty and Newborn's murders.